EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 `{\bfseries leaf}' \quad `{\bfseries leaf\/}' \quad `\textbf{leaf}'
 ```

-Command `\nocorrlist{}` can set a punctuation that are forbiden the revise. `\nocorrlist{}` is defualt set with "," and "." in it which is the same as `\newcommand\nocorrlist{,.}`.
+Command `\nocorrlist{}` can set a punctuation that are forbiden the revise. `\nocorrlist{}` is defualtly set with "," and "." in it which is the same as `\newcommand\nocorrlist{,.}`.

 ### 2.1.5.6 Important to Know

-NOTE: $\LaTeX$ only use one encoding in one time.
+NOTE: $\LaTeX$ only use one encoding at a time.
 That may make mistakes when you use fonts in different encoding.

 If you need different encodings, you need change it manually.

-There is an example: in Greek and fontspec package. $XeLaTeX$ uses Unicode encoding, while the command `\textipa` in **tipa** package which outputs IPA works in ASCII.
+There is an example: in Greek and fontspec package. $XeLaTeX$ uses Unicode encoding, while the command `\textipa` in **tipa** package outputs IPA works in ASCII.
 So when you compile command `\textipa{}`, the compiler will change the IPA's encoding from ASCII into Unicode, which can not output by default font Latin Modern because it lack these endoing.

-To solve this problem, you just need use font containing IPA in Unicode, such as Linux Libertine O, Times New Roman and so on. for example,
+To solve this problem, you just need use font containing IPA in Unicode, such as Linux Libertine O, Times New Roman and so on.
+For example,

 ```latex
 \setmainfont{CMU Serif}
 ```

-There is another way is use `\newcommand` to define a new command, please see more details in book Page 75.
+There is another way to use `\newcommand` to define a new command, please see more details in book Page 75.

 There is a useful package named **fonttable** which can output the symbol table in specific font with its NFSS.